 of the Carrier Equipment which Manufactures Weather for Grauman's Metropolitan.

 The Theatre is a striking example of Mr. Bergstrom's engineering ability.
+The Theatre itself is enclosed within a 12-Story Office Building (6 Stories not yet built) and Mr. Bergstrom has so ably designed the Building that the Office Por-

+Bergstrom's engineering ability.

+Theatre itself is enclosed within a

+Story Office Building (6 Stories not

+built) and Mr. Bergstrom has so a

+designed the Building that the Office F

+tion has every Advantage of Daylight

+Natural Ventilation, two factors not

+volved in the Design of the

+Theatre.

+It was Mr. Bergstrom who inspired

+Installation of Manufactured Weath

+making Grauman's Metropolitan the f

+scientifically conditioned

+The Weather Vein >

+Summer Conditioning

-The Theatre itself is enclosed within a 12- The garden is enclosed within a reflected within a resort of fice Building (6 Stories not y built) and Mr. Bergstrom has so abdesigned the Building that the Office Potton has every Advantage of Daylight as Natural Ventilation, two factors not it volved in the Design of the Theatre.
-It was Mr. Bergstrom who inspired to Installation of Manufactured Weather making Grauman's Metropolitan the firm scientifically conditioned The Weather Vein > Summer Conditioning HE Downward-Diffusion System affords absolutely uniform cooling and conditioning during the summer, all of the air in contact with the occupants being at substantially the same temperature and Relative Humidity.
+HE Downward-Diffusion System affords absolutely uniform cooling and conditioning during the summer, all of the air in contact with the occupants being at substantially the same temperature and Relative Humidity.